aptise/peter_sslers/tools/nginx_conf/README.txt

-admin.conf - blocks that can be used for exposing admin dashboard verify.conf - blocks that can be used for exposing domain verification unittest.conf - this example server block shows how to handle unit tests (which expect callbacks from the letsencrypt acme server) enabled.conf - examples for integrating the server
+admin.conf - blocks that can be used for exposing admin dashboard verify.conf - blocks that can be used for exposing domain verification unittest.conf - this example server block shows how to handle unit tests (which expect callbacks from the LetsEncrypt ACME server) enabled.conf - examples for integrating the server